r-moruju/CI_PP2_BJ/README.md

 ### Code
 - [EmailJS](https://www.emailjs.com/docs/tutorial/creating-contact-form) official tutorial & playground environment within EmailJS Email Templates were used to create a contact form with email being sent to desired address
 -  [Rapid API](https://rapidapi.com/sameer.kumar/api/aztro/) code snipped used to fech Aztro API
+- [Stackoverflow](https://stackoverflow.com/questions/9298839/is-it-possible-to-stop-javascript-execution) for the function that throws an error when credit is less than bet
+- [W3Schools](https://www.w3schools.com/tags/att_select_disabled.asp) for tutorial on "disabled" attribute

 ## Acknowledgements
 Many thanks to everyone who supported me in the development of the website: